 Collaborative skilling programme

-Following up on the urgent needs of women garment workers, related to Covid-19, by donating 17,9 million SEK (1.6 million USD) to WaterAid, Save the Children and CARE, the H&M Foundation has taken on a long-term approach to equip women garment workers for a future defined by automation.
+Following up on the urgent needs of women garment workers, related to Covid-19, by donating 17,9 million SEK (1.6 million USD) to WaterAid, Save the Children and CARE, the H&M Foundation took on a long-term approach to equip women garment workers for a future defined by automation.

-A first step in this has been to focus on upskilling and training to equip female garment workers with critical skills required for managerial and sophisticated machine-operator roles.
-Our skilling programme has had three components: soft skill training, hard skill training and perception change.
+The focus was on upskilling and training to equip female garment workers with critical skills required for managerial and sophisticated machine-operator roles.
+Our skilling programme had three components: soft skill training, hard skill training and perception change.

 Shimmy Technologies has been contributing with so called hard skill training.
 By developing video game-based skill trainings, they helped women garment workers enhance their skills to become multi-machine operators and digital design workers.